opengauss-mirror/docs/content/en/docs/Developerguide/preparations-8.md

 3. After the installation is successful, run  **main.py**.
 For example, to obtain the help information, run the following command:

     ```
-    cd anomaly_detection # Switch to the directory where the main.py entry file is located.
     python main.py --help # Obtain help information.
 The methods of using other functions are similar.
     ```